 Launched in 1972, Terra et Aqua is a quarterly journal that aims to disseminate knowledge accrued by global dredging professionals as well as solutions to issues facing the industry.
-This year marks 50 years of the publication and, in place of the spring and summers issues, we’re celebrating with a special anniversary edition in May.

 ABOUT TERRA ET AQUA